On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Introduction and Related Work

-In this paper we generalize the Beckmann problem to a class of graphs known as connection graphs, which can be understood in this case as undirected and weighted graphs equipped with a orthogonal matrix\old{rotation structure} on each edge (see \cref{def:connection-graphs}).
-This class of graphs has received interest in recent years for a variety of applications, including angular synchronization problems~\cite{singer2011angular}, Cheeger constants~\cite{bandeira2013cheeger}, graph effective resistance and random walks~\cite{cloninger2024random}, graph embedding algorithms~\cite{singer2012vector}, cryo-electron microscopy~\cite{bhamre2015orthogonal}, graph neural network models \cite{barbero2022sheaf}, and solving jigsaw puzzles~\cite{huroyan2020solving}.
-The focus of this paper is a generalization of the Beckmann problem from general graphs to connection graphs\old{, and in turn from scalar to vector-valued probability densities defined on graphs}. \old{In fact}Specifically, a $1$\old{d}-dimensional connection graph with trivial connection\old{s} is just an undirected graph for which the Beckmann problem is already defined~\cite{solomon2018optimal}.
+In this paper we generalize the Beckmann problem to a class of graphs known as connection graphs, which can be understood in this case as undirected and weighted graphs equipped with an orthogonal matrix on each edge (see~\cref{def:connection-graphs}).
+This class of graphs has received interest in recent years for a variety of applications, including angular synchronization problems~\cite{singer2011angular}, Cheeger constants~\cite{bandeira2013cheeger}, graph effective resistance and random walks~\cite{cloninger2024random}, graph embedding algorithms~\cite{singer2012vector}, cryo-electron microscopy~\cite{bhamre2015orthogonal}, graph neural network models~\cite{barbero2022sheaf}, and solving jigsaw puzzles~\cite{huroyan2020solving} (connection graphs generalize traditional weighted graphs; a $1$-dimensional connection graph with trivial connection is just an undirected graph).